 Step 4: Buy Ethereum

-- You buy Ether directly from an online service provider and pay by credit card or bank account.
+- You buy Ethereum directly from an online service provider and pay by credit card or bank account.

-- You first buy Bitcoins from an online service provider and then “convert” these Bitcoins to your Ether address with the help of a service like Shapeshift.
+- You first buy Bitcoins from an online service provider and then “convert” these Bitcoins to your Ethereum address with the help of a service like Shapeshift.

-If you are new to cryptocurrencies, I would recommend buying Ether directly from an online service provider and not using Bitcoin because then you would also need a wallet for Bitcoin.
+If you are new to cryptocurrencies, I would recommend to buy Ethereum directly from an online service provider and not using Bitcoin because then you would also need a wallet for Bitcoin.
 For this reason, I will only discuss the first way of direct purchase here.

-A good service I have been using for some time for my purchases of Ether is Coinbase*.
+A good service I have been using for some time for my purchases of Ether is Coinbase¹.
 The American provider is one of the largest providers of its kind and enjoys an exceptionally good reputation in the crypto community.
-The main advantage of this supplier is that you can buy and sell Ether there.
+The main advantage of this supplier is that you can buy Ethereum and sell Ethereum there.
 You will also get a free online wallet if the installation of your offline wallet does not work or if it is too costly for you.

-After you have created a free Coinbase account, you can finally buy Ether.
+After you have created a free Coinbase account, you can finally buy Ethereum.
 To do so, first sign-in at Coinbase and then click on “Buy/Sell” in the upper bar.
-There you can buy Ether.
+There you can buy Ethereum.